-Percentage of Children under 16 in Poverty (2010) 8% 50% least deprived 50% least deprived The proportion of children in families in receipt of either out of work hangits or tay credits where t hair raported income is loss the in 60% madian incoma.
-Boor children may he excluded from participating in society They may be unable to afford school
+Percentage of Children under 16 in Poverty (2010) 10% 50% least deprived 50% least deprived The proportion of children in families in receipt of either out of work benefits or tax credits where their reported income is less the an 60% median income.
+Poor children may be excluded from participating in society.
+They may be unable to afford school

-The proportion of children in families in receipr of either out of work benefits or tax credits where their reported income is less than 60% median income.
+The proportion of children in families in receipt of either out of work benefits or tax credits where their reported income is less than 60% median income.
 Poor children may be excluded from participating in society.
 They may be unable to afford school trips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friends round for tea or celebrate their birthdays.
 Many will never have a holiday.
 Children who grow up poor are more likely to leave school without qualifications, have lower employment chances, thus restricting their ability to get a good job and financially contribute to society.

-Index of Multiple Deprivation (IMD) 8 (2010) 15.9 50% most deprived 50% most deprived
+index of Multiple Deprivation (IMD) (2010) 15.4 50% most deprived 50% most deprived